Dubrovnik a Croatian city in the north Mediterranean on the Adriatic Sea.

-Dubrovnik is a Croatian City on the Adriatic Sea.
-It is one of the most prominent European tourist destinations in the Mediterranean.
-The prosperity of this beautiful European city is based on maritime trade.
+Dubrovnic It is one of the most prominent European tourist destinations in the Mediterranean.
+The prosperity of this beautiful European city is based on maritime trade boating and sailing.
 Historically it became notable for its wealth and skilled diplomacy, throughout the region.

 Many charter companies operate from Dubrovnik or within a short sailing distance from the main harbour.
-The area attracts many cruise liners and is a must visit destination if you are yachting.
+The area attracts many cruise liners and is a must-visit destination if you are yachting.
 Additionally, the weather has a borderline humid subtropical climate which is typical of the Mediterranean.
 The city is hot and muggy, moderately dry in summers, and mild and wet in winters.
 The Bora wind blows cold gusts down the Adriatic coast between October and April.

 During World War II, Dubrovnik was occupied by the Italian army and then by the German military after 8 September 1943.
-In October 1944 Yugoslav Partisans seized Dubrovnik, arresting more than 300 citizens and executing 53 without trial.
+In October 1944, Yugoslav Partisans seized Dubrovnik, arresting more than 300 citizens and executing 53 without trial.
 This shocking event came to be known as the Daksa Massacre, named after the small island on which it occurred.
 Communist leadership lasted over the next several years, political prosecutions were commonplace, culminating during April 1947 with the incarceration of more than 90 Dubrovnik citizens.

 After the break-up of Yugoslavia, Dubrovnik was occupied and besieged by Serbian and Montenegrin soldiers.
 The siege of Dubrovnik lasted for seven months.
 An artillery attack during December 1991 resulted in the death of 19 people and left 60 people wounded.
 According to The Croatian Red Cross, the total number of fatal casualties in the conflict would total 114 civilians.
 Among them was the poet, Milan Milišić.